-In verses 8-10 the psalmist recalled God's covenant with Abraham.
+In verses 8-10 the psalmist recalled God's covenant with Abraham, a covenant He also confirmed with Isaac and Jacob (Gen. 26:3-5; 28:13-15).
+In Genesis 12, God began laying the foundation for the Abrahamic covenant, but it is in Genesis 17 that He established this covenant with Abraham.
+The word covenant occurs thirteen times in 17:2-19.
 The Abrahamic covenant refers to everything the Lord declared and obligated Himself to do for and through Abraham and his offspring.
 The details of the covenant are found in Genesis 12; 15; and 17.